 What Is Structural Glazed Facing Tile [SGFT] and how do I spec it?

 Structural Glazed Facing Tile is a durable building product appropriate for either loadbearing or non-loadbearing applications.
 Its impervious glazed surface resists fading, impact, fire, graffiti, and abrasion, making it a cost-effective solution for any project.
-SGFT can be used as structural walls, partition walls, multi-wythe walls or veneers.
-The ceramic finish is available in wide palette of colors or can be custom ordered.
+SGFT can be used as structural walls, partition walls, multi-wythe walls, or veneers.
+The ceramic finish is available in a wide palette of colors or can be custom ordered.

-Glazed Brick and Tile were first used in the United States in the early 20th century.
+Ceramic Glazed Brick and Structural Glazed Facing Tile were first used in the United States in the early 20th century.
 Many of these first glazed units were manufactured as “salt glazed” brick and tile.
 This process was taken from the pottery industry.
 This glazing process utilized the use of regular table salt, NaCl, and reduced oxygen during the burning of the units.
 The salt was shoveled through small openings at the burner locations onto the gas fuel.
 The salt then vaporized and chemically mixed with the silicates of the body to form the salt glaze finish.
 This type of glazing has been discontinued for environmental reasons.
-Many salt glazed brick and tile buildings can still be seen today.
-You can recognize them by their wide color range-from a buff to an orange-brown color.
+Many salt-glazed brick and tile buildings can still be seen today.
+You can recognize them by their wide color range-from a light yellow buff to an orange-brown color.
 The finish is transparent, showing the body color, which adds to the color variation.
 It also has small bumps in the glaze finish.
 Even though a true salt glaze is no longer available, Elgin-Butler Brick does offer many ceramic glazes in an attempt to match these old type glazes.
 Due to today’s tighter color control, you may need to use more than one color to achieve a wall with wide color variation.
 Today the quality control standards for the ceramic glazed finishes are much more stringent.
-ASTM C-126 outlines the minimum standards for imperviousness, glaze opacity, hardness and abrasion, fading and chemical resistance.
+ASTM C-126 outlines the minimum standards for imperviousness, glaze opacity, hardness, abrasion, fading, and chemical resistance.
 Under ASTM C-126, units must also have ratings of 0 smoke density, 0 flame spread, and 0 fuel contribution and emit no toxic fumes.